kelseymartin1/PFAS-fish-feeds-project/README.md

 The .csv file is titled 'feed_pfas.csv'.
 It is structured into separate columns for each variable (protein_per, protein_source, mfr) and each compounds (PFOS, PFNA, PFDA, PFUnA).

-The data was first read into R.
+The data was read into R.

 Counts for both categorical variables (protein_source and mfr) were calculated to determine sample size.
-Inadequate sample size (less than 3) resulted in that value being omitted.
+Inadequate sample size (less than 3) resulted in that group being omitted.

 Animal protein (ap) and plant protein (pp), as well as manufacturers B and E were subsetted out of the data.
 The new dataset is now called subset_feeds.